HACKERALERT/Picocrypt/README.md

 		</ul>
 	</li>
 	<li>If decrypting, compare the derived key with the SHA3-512 hash of the correct key stored in the ciphertext.
 If encrypting, compute the SHA3-512 of the derived key and add to ciphertext.</li>
 	<li>Encryption/decryption start, reading in 1MB chunks at a time.
-For each chunk, it is first encrypted by XChaCha20, and then a BLAKE2b CRC is updated.</li>
+For each chunk, it is first encrypted by XChaCha20, and then a BLAKE3 CRC is updated.</li>
 	<li>If anti-corruption is checked, the 1MB chunk will be split into 128 byte chunks and 13 additional Reed-Solomon (parity) bytes will be added.
 If decrypting, decode the encoded 1MB chunk to get the raw data.</li>
 	<li>When encryption/decryption is finished, the MAC tag (Poly1305) will be added to the ciphertext or verified, depending on if you're encrypting or decrypting.
 If 'Secure wipe' is enabled, the original file is securely deleted via system internals (<code>sdelete64</code> for Windows, <code>rm -P</code> for MacOS, and <code>shred</code> on Linux).</li>
-	<li>Similar to above, the BLAKE2 CRC is either checked or added to the ciphertext depending on the operation.</li>
+	<li>Similar to above, the BLAKE3 CRC is either checked or added to the ciphertext depending on the operation.</li>
-	<li>If decrypting and both the BLAKE2 CRC and Poly1305 tag are correct decryption is considered successful and the process is done.
+	<li>If decrypting and both the BLAKE3 CRC and Poly1305 tag are correct, decryption is considered successful and the process is done.
 If either don't match, decryption is unsuccessful and an error message will be displayed.</li>
 </ol>

 Note: the list above is simplified.
 A lot more is actually happening.